 - Do not mix different types of coolant together.

 - Don’t add water to the system beyond what is called for in the mixture.
-You should never pour straight water into the cooling reservoir.
+You should never pour water that hasn’t been mixed with coolant into the cooling reservoir.

 Where Does Rust In Coolant Come From?